ndtrung81/3dViT-training/README.md

 # Pangu S2S Training — Optimized for H100 and B300 (Blackwell) GPUs

-This repository contains training scripts optimized for multi-GPU training on NVIDIA H100 and B300 GPUs:
+This repository contains training scripts Youzhi Yu optimized for multi-GPU training on NVIDIA H100 and B300 GPUs:

 - **`faster_train.py`** — Production training with automatic H100/B300 optimization
 - **`code_profiling.py`** — Same as above + integrated PyTorch Profiler for performance analysis
 - **`b300_training.sh`** — Benchmark suite for B300 evaluation (runs `faster_train.py` across multiple dimensions)

+The code trains a 3D-vision Transformer from the dataset provided by PI Pedram Hassandazeh (Geophysical Sciences) for weather modeling.
+The `Pangu_Plasim` model is implemented in `networks/pangu.py` based on the article
+`Pangu-Weather: A 3D High-Resolution Model for Fast and Accurate Global Weather Forecast` (https://arxiv.org/abs/2211.02556).

+The training dataset contains multi-channel 2D images, each essentially a multi-dimensional array, over many years.

 ---